hvaz/maze-challenge/README.md

 ## Performance Comparison

 The OPTIMAL maze implementation performs considerably better on average.
 The difference in performance increases as the maze dimensions increase, which is expected.

+## Further Work

+In order to make this implementation more "professional", one could write a small bash script that define important environment variables, such as the server address, which as of now is hard coded.
+One could also make small changes in the code to allow the user to run only one of the two implementations, or both.

 ## Author